awslabs/amazon-redshift-utils/src/SyntheticMixedBenchmark/README.md

 ```
     With sql, you can check if the tables are populated properly. select sql_type  ,  tpch_sql_number from tpc_h_sqls order by 1,2; Should return 28 rows.

 ## 3. Initial Data load:
 Run these once against each cluster.
 Please note, you have to provide the access key and id for the COPY commands.
-This steps would take time depending on the instance type.
-Suggest to run them in back ground.
+These steps would take time depending on the instance type.
 We recommend that you run them in the background.

     export PGPASSWORD=<masteruserpassword>
     nohup psql -h cluster1.ck0e91yaz.us-east-1.redshift.amazonaws.com -p \<portnumber\> -d \<database\> -U \<masteruser\> -f tpc-h-100g-create-tables.sql > tpc-h-100g-create-tables.sql.01.out &